Skip to content

 PhD Supervisor:

-Amanda Briggs: Co-designing and evaluating simulation as an approach to delivering
+Amanda Briggs: Co-designing and evaluating simulation as an approach to delivering dementia education for student nurses

 Overview: I take a leading role within the Centre for Applied Dementia Studies in relation to Dementia education.
 I have been involved in creating the curriculum for the new MSc Advanced Dementia studies programme (launched Sept 2019).
 As programme lead during the development of the curriculum I took oversight of curriculum design and delivery, undertaking University programme approval and quality assurance processes, taking leadership of the design of the curriculum and the development of innovative resources and content for its modules, which are delivered via distance learning.
 I was responsible for overseeing student attainment and monitoring as well as marketing, recruitment, admissions and induction.
 I was responsible for leading the development of, and delivering, the module Evidence Appraisal and Synthesis.
 I have more recently lead the development of a new postgraduate module, Understanding the me in dementia, which has been designed, created and is soon to be delivered by people living with dementia.
-This is a unique module where people living with dementia have co-produce the content from the beginning.
+This an award winning and unique module where people living with dementia have co-produced the content from the beginning.

 I am the current programme lead for the Postgraduate Certificate for Practitioners with Advanced or Extended roles in dementia.
 This innovative postgraduate certificate is the first course of its kind in England.
 It is designed for practitioners from a variety of clinical backgrounds working in health care settings where diagnostic services and post-diagnostic support for people with dementia are provided.
 The programme aims to support learners to develop high-level skills in assessment, diagnosis, clinical management and ongoing support for people with dementia and their carers.